ribasco/rpi-spectrum/README.md

 #### Command Line Syntax

-> Pass `-simulation` argument to activate simulation mode.
+> Pass the `-simulation` argument to activate simulation mode.
-> Pass `-ip` argument to specify the host ip
+  Pass the `-ip` argument to specify the host ip
+  Pass the `-port` argument to specify the host port

 ```bash
 mvn exec:java -Dexec.args="-simulation -ip <host ip address>"